mongodb/terraform-provider-mongodbatlas/website/docs/d/search_indexes.html.markdown

 * `cluster_name` - (Required) Name of the cluster containing the collection with one or more Atlas Search indexes.
 * `database_name` - (Required) Name of the database containing the collection with one or more Atlas Search indexes.
 * `collection_name` - (Required) Name of the collection with one or more Atlas Search indexes.
-* `page_num` - Page number, starting with one, that Atlas returns of the total number of objects. **WARNING:** this parameter is deprecated and will be removed in version 1.15.0
-* `items_per_page` - Number of items that Atlas returns per page, up to a maximum of 500. **WARNING:** this parameter is deprecated and will be removed in version 1.15.0

 ## Attributes Reference
 * `total_count` - Represents the total of the search indexes